GSA/digitalgov.gov/content/posts/2015-06-29-creating-a-social-media-report-that-matters.md

 ## 3. Make the Report Easy to Read and Easy to Understand

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/05/600-x-223-GAO-social-media-channels-infographic.jpg" alt="image of various social media channels in infographic" %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/05/600-x-223-GAO-social-media-channels-infographic.jpg" alt="image of various social media channels in infographic" >}}

 Format preferences are unique to each staff person, agency and situation, but the crucial element of a great social media report is that it should be as easy to read as it is to understand.
 Whether you use a slideshow, document or infographic, white space is your friend.
 So are charts, tables and graphics.
 If the communications team loves an in-depth look at the data and long narrative conclusions, but your leadership only has two minutes to read the report, consider creating a summary, or even better, a one-page infographic ([check out this GAO template](https://www.WHATEVER/2014/03/14/customize-your-own-amazing-social-media-report-infographic/) and [webinar](https://www.youtube.com/watch?v=YqgKTgvARfM)) with the most relevant numbers for leadership.
 Some other ideas: